-Approach Procedure and Purpose Method 1 Method 2 Method 3 Procedure For Dorchester and Thorndale Build-Out to DC Growth Projections For the Peripheral Lands and 401 Corridor Lands Build-Out to DC Growth Purpose / Use Identification of Upgrade Triggers Development of Capital Plan Sizing of infrastructure upgrade after upgrade has been triggered by demands / flows generated by Method 1.
-Where proposed sizing based on Method 2 varies from sizing based on Method 3; more detailed engineering review will be undertaken, and sizing based on preferred approach in consultation with the Municipality.
+h Procedure and Purpose Method 1 Method 2 Method 3 Procedure For Dorchester and Thorndale Build-Out to DC Growth Projections Build-Out by Developable Area x Target Densities For the Peripheral Lands and 401 Corridor Lands Build-Out to DC Growth Projections Build-Out by Developable Area x Target Densities Purpose / Use Identification of Upgrade Triggers Development of Capital Plan Sizing of infrastructure upgrade after upgrade has been triggered by demands / flows generated by Method 1.
+Where proposed sizing based on Method 2 varia from sizing based on Method 3; more detailed engineering review will be undertaken, and sizin based on preferred approach in consultation wit the Municipality.